Symplectic higher Auslander correspondence for type A: The derived equivalence FSf perfA

 The following proposition is the foundation on which Section~\ref{section:quotientFC} is built.

 \begin{proposition} The symmetric group $\S_d$ acts on the collection $\SODhat$ by

 for $\sigma \in \S_d$.
-In particular, the $\S_d$-action is closed under restriction to each component $\SODhati_i$, and is free away from the diagonals of $\Ihat_{n,d}$. \end{proposition}
+In particular, the $\S_d$-action is closed under restriction to each component $\SODhati_h$, and is free away from the diagonals of $\Ihat_{n,d}$. \end{proposition}

-\begin{proof} Since the Morsification $\what_{n,d}$ of $\fhat_{n,d}$ is invariant with respect to the natural action of $\S_d$ on $\C^d$, the latter restricts to the set of critical points.
-By Definition~\ref{def:index}, this is given by
+\begin{proof} Since the non-generic Morsification $\what_{n,d}$ of $\fhat_{n,d}$ is invariant with respect to the natural action of $\S_d$ on $\C^d$, the latter restricts to the set of critical points.
+By Definition~\ref{def:BFShatnd}, this is given by

-whenever $x_I$ is a critical point, $\sigma \in \S_d$ and $I \in \Ihat_{n,d}$.
-Moreover, the index of the Lefschetz thimbles constructed in Proposition~\ref{prop:Gabrielovthimbles} is invariant under the action of the symmetric group, fact which follows from Lemma~\ref{lem:indexinvariant} and from Definition~\ref{def:index}.
-Finally, the vanishing paths associated to the critical values are by construction pointwise fixed by the action of the symmetric group (see proof of Proposition~\ref{prop:Gabrielovthimbles}).
+whenever $x_I$ is a critical point, $\sigma \in \S_d$, and $I \in \Ihat_{n,d}$.
+Moreover, the index of the Lefschetz thimbles in Definition~\ref{def:index} is invariant under the action of the symmetric group, fact which follows from Lemma~\ref{lem:indexinvariant} and from Definition~\ref{def:index}.
+Finally, the vanishing paths associated to the critical values are by construction pointwise fixed by the action of the symmetric group.
 The claim follows from the fact that each Lefschetz thimble is uniquely determined by symplectic parallel transport from its corresponding critical value along the given vanishing path. \end{proof}